 Why did Japan attack Pearl Harbor?

-Events Leading to the Japanese Attack of Pearl Harbor in Hawaii
+Events Leading to the Japanese Attack of Pearl Harbor in

-Facts about Why did Japan attack Pearl Harbor
+Why did Japan attack Pearl Harbor

 History: Before the 1850s Japan had historically operated under a policy of isolationism which prohibited contact with most outside countries.
 The military force of America and their "Gunboat Diplomacy" put pressure on Japan to open itself to foreign trade.
 Refer to the Kanagawa Treaty